 Problem #2: No Observance of the Divergent Interests Between Google and Their Users

 Because of these divergent interests between Google (profit maximization) and their users (accurate information), a search “forecast error” cannot be said to be the same thing.
 Google does not want this distinction understood by users.

 And this gets into why Google has not introduced a simple adjustment to the search algorithm controlled by the user.

 When Sundar Pichai testifies to the US Senate, viewers need to get ready for enormous lying.
-At no point does Pichai explain how Google actually works, but presents itself as some type of charity.
-Google asserts that it is so charitable and so honest and so altruistic, that it should never require any regulation.
-Back when Eric Schmidt was the CEO of Google he uses to tell the same lies.
+At no point does Pichai explain how Google actually works but presents itself as some charity.
+Google asserts that it is charitable and so honest and altruistic that it should never require any regulation.
+Back when Eric Schmidt was the CEO of Google, he uses to tell the same lies.

 The False Claim Inherent to Google’s Proposal About Search Results

 Google covers up what it is doing to users with a lot of “jiggery-pokery” terminology.
 And Google likes to say that they have to keep their algorithm secret as if they don’t, their algorithm can be gamed.
 However, one way or another, its algorithm is emphasizing some results over others.
 Google prefers to present their algorithm as being only about presenting “relevant search results.”
 Every search algorithm must emphasize some results and deemphasize others, and this means making a value judgment.
 There is no point in reframing this as something not value judgemental when it has to be this.

 How does Google know what a particular user generally wants to see?